Renewable energy cooperative: Purpose

-How They Work
+How they work

 Several types of RE co-ops exist, based on the type of energy source used, what added value they bring, and the business model they follow.
 The type of energy source means exactly as it sounds; does the RE co-op focus on solar, wind, geothermal, biogas, biomass, and/or tidal energy?
 The added value describes the role that the cooperative plays in the overall market: consumer, producer, distributor, trader, or a hybrid of these.
 Lastly, the business model refers to the size of the cooperative, composition of its members, and method of interaction with other organizations.
 There are six models: Local Group of Citizens, Regional-National RE co-ops, Fully Integrated RE co-ops, Network of RE co-ops, Multi-Stakeholder Governance Model, and Non-Energy-Focused Organizations.
 The Local Group of Citizens model centers around a specific project for a local cooperative.
 It is very small and localized, so the members exist as the only investors.
 Once the project is completed, it usually does not expand.
 In fact, they are often referred to as a renewable energy source (RES) project since it revolves around a single renewable energy creation or improvement.
 Regional-National cooperatives operate at either a regional or national level.
 They are made up of a mix of volunteers and employees and can be financed by both members and investors, unlike the Local Group of Citizens model.
 Started by a group of citizens, it serves as bottom-up development for several projects at once.
 Co-ops using this model can help develop single RES projects but tend to work towards larger goals (e.g. wind energy across the country).
 A Fully Integrated model holds and controls the entire energy market for themselves.
 They cover production, supply, distribution when possible, and other services.
 Evolving from the previous two models, a Fully Integrated model strives for energy independence from the common large company-dominated market.
 A Network of RE co-ops is a structured group that connects several RE co-ops.
 It works to improve the operation and balance the time, resources, and overall economy through education and rules.
 This model embodies horizontal integration.
 Multi-Stakeholder Governance models, on the other hand, are based on vertical integration.
 This type of RE co-op is composed of members and agents of the energy market such as consumers, producers, workers, etc. These co-ops can exist on several levels, from local to regional, but must include a mixed composition of supporters.
 Finally, Non-Energy-Focused Organizations do not operate for the purpose of renewable energy sourcing but create RES projects in the process of accomplishing a different goal.
 They resemble RE co-ops in action, but differ in their objectives.